Remaining-data-free Machine Unlearning by Suppressing Sample Contribution: Abstract

 \section{Abstract}

-Machine unlearning (MU) is to forget data from a well-trained model, which is practically important due to the ``right to be forgotten''.
-The unlearned model should approach the retrained model, where the forgetting data are not involved in the training process and hence do not contribute to the retrained model.
-Considering the forgetting data's absence during retraining, we think unlearning should withdraw their contribution from the pre-trained model.
-The challenge is that when tracing the learning process is impractical, how to quantify and detach sample's contribution to the dynamic learning process using only the pre-trained model.
-We first theoretically discover that sample's contribution during the process will reflect in the learned model's sensitivity to it.
-We then practically design a novel method, namely MU-Mis (Machine Unlearning by Minimizing input sensitivity), to suppress the contribution of the forgetting data.
-Experimental results demonstrate that MU-Mis can unlearn effectively and efficiently without utilizing the remaining data.
-It is the first time that a remaining-data-free method can outperform state-of-the-art (SoTA) unlearning methods that utilize the remaining data.
+Machine unlearning (MU) aims to remove the influence of specific training samples from a well-trained model, a task of growing importance due to the ``right to be forgotten.”
+The unlearned model should approach the retrained model, where forgetting data do not contribute to the training process.
+Therefore, unlearning should withdraw their contribution from the pre-trained model.
+However, quantifying and disentangling sample's contribution to overall learning process is highly challenging, leading most existing MU approaches to adopt other heuristic strategies such as random labeling or knowledge distillation.
+These operations inevitably degrade model utility, requiring additional maintenance with remaining data.
+To advance MU towards better utility and efficiency for practical deployment, we seek to approximate sample contribution with only the pre-trained model.
+We theoretically and empirically reveal that sample's contribution during training manifests in the learned model's increased sensitivity to it.
+In light of this, we propose MU-Mis (Machine Unlearning by Minimizing input sensitivity), which directly suppresses the contribution of forgetting data.
+This straightforward suppression enables MU-Mis to successfully unlearn without degrading model utility on the remaining data, thereby eliminating the need for access to the remaining data.
+To the best of our knowledge, this is the first time that a remaining-data-free method can perform on par with top performing remaining-data-dependent methods.
+The code is released in \url{https://github.com/poppopbean0903/MU-Mis}.